Therapy for Trauma

 Help center

-Find answers to the most commonly asked questions about our services.
+Find answers to the most commonly asked questions about therapy for trauma Portland.

 A trauma-informed therapist is best for treating trauma.
 These professionals practice trauma-informed care, which ensures a deep understanding of how trauma impacts mental health.
 They may be licensed clinical social workers (LCSWs), psychologists, psychiatrists, or counselors trained in evidence-based therapies such as EMDR therapy, cognitive behavioral therapy for trauma, trauma-focused CBT, cognitive therapy, dialectical behavior therapy for trauma, somatic therapy, and internal family systems therapy.
 If someone is dealing with complex trauma or post-traumatic stress disorder (PTSD), a therapist with experience in prolonged exposure therapy can also be beneficial.